brickbots/PiFinder/docs/source/BOM.rst

 Parts List
 ==========

 Here's a full list of all the items you'll need to build your own PiFinder.
-It roughly follows the `Build Guide <./build_guide.md>`_ and I've tried to provide current sources where possible.
+It roughly follows the :doc:`Build Guide<build_guide>` and I've tried to provide current sources where possible.
 Reach out with any questions!

 For those folks in the US, Digikey has most of the electronics components and this List can get you started:
 `https://www.digikey.com/en/mylists/list/JMHESEPVKV <https://www.digikey.com/en/mylists/list/JMHESEPVKV>`_